maxtoroq/maxtoroq.github.io/XCST/docs/evaluation.md

 title: Evaluation
 ---

+The evaluation process takes an instance of your compiled class and produces a result document or object.

+To get started with evaluation [install](installing.html) the `Xcst` package.

 ## API

 The evaluation API starts with the `Xcst.XcstEvaluator` class, which provides a fluent interface.
 See the following example and the comments for guidance: